 Here’s a closer look at a few things.
 You know, I’ve never decorated the bedroom for Christmas before but I am really REALLY liking it.
 Christmas twinkle lights in the bedroom are incredible and I feel as though I’m tucked away in a B&B on holiday.
 If you can swing it, decorate your bedrooms for the holidays.
 You only need a few days and a few dollars and it can all come together!

 Now, please go an visit the rest of the fine Canadian bloggers who have opened their homes for the holidays.
 You’ll get loads of inspiration and ideas.
 Every year these folks blow me away with their talent.
-Get yourselves a cup of coffee and dive in!
+Get yourselves a cup of pour over coffee and dive in!
 Happy Holidays!